-A summary of the OPA evaluation is provided in Table 3-5.
+A summary of the OPA evaluation is provided in Table 3-6.

-ALTERNATIVES OPA EVALUATION SUMMARY Restoration Type: Habitat Projects on Federally Managed Lands (FM) FM1, Gulf Islands National Seashore (Florida) Beneficial Use of Dredged Materials at Perdido Pass The project would improve and increase beach habitat.
+ALTERNATIVES OPA EVALUATION SUMMARY Restoration Type: Habitat Projects on Federally Managed Lands (FM) FM1, Gulf Islands National Seashore (Florida) Beneficial Use of Dredged Materials at Perdido Key The project would improve and increase beach habitat.
 A similar project, utilizing the same sand placement methods, was completed at Perdido Key between 2011 and 2012.
 However, the timing for this project is not consistent with the USACE's plans for dredging of the pass.
 Based on the evaluation of the likelihood of success, this project was not identified as a preferred restoration alternative by the FL TIG at this time.
 FM2, Gulf Islands National Seashore (Florida) Night Sky Restoration (P&D preferred) The estimated project costs are reasonable and appropriate.
 The project would provide valuable information to the FL TIG on the most effective approach to reduce artificial lighting on GUIS and help with future restoration efforts.
 As a P&D activity, this project would not cause any collateral injury to resources and would not result in any impacts to public health and safety.
 As such, this project was identified as a tentative preferred restoration alternative.
 FM3, Gulf Islands National Seashore (Florida) Night Sky Restoration (Implementation) The project is likely to be implemented successfully.
 However, the FM2, Gulf Islands National Seashore (Florida) Night Sky Restoration (P&D) project should be conducted first to provide the necessary information to increase the cost-effectiveness and likelihood of success to implement Phase II.
 As such, this project was not identified as a preferred alternative by the FL TIG at this time.
 FM4, Gulf Islands National Seashore (Florida) Beach and Dune Habitat Protection (preferred) The estimated project costs are reasonable and appropriate.
 The project would protect beach habitat and associated wildlife at GUIS.
 The project utilizes standard approaches, is likely to be successful, and is not expected to cause collateral injuries.
 The law enforcement patrols to monitor and control vehicle speeding rates would not only reduce collisions with wildlife but also increase safety for visitors to GUIS.
 This project was identified as a tentative preferred restoration alternative by the FL TIG.
 FM5, Gulf Islands National Seashore (Florida) Invasive Plant Removal (preferred) The estimated project costs are reasonable and appropriate.
 The project would protect and enhance habitat within GUIS through invasive species management.
 The project utilizes standard approaches, is likely to be successful, and is not expected to cause collateral injuries.
+As such, this project was identified as a tentative preferred restoration alternative by the FL TIG.
+FM6, St. Vincent National Wildlife Refuge Predator Control (preferred) The estimated project costs are reasonable and appropriate.
+The project would protect and conserve habitat through predator control actions to mitigate the negative impacts of feral hogs and raccoons on habitats and resources.
+The project includes planning and implementation of predator control mechanisms and monitoring of species populations that are highly likely to be successfully implemented.
+Further, the project is not expected to cause collateral injuries.
 As such, this project was identified as a tentative preferred restoration alternative by the FL TIG.

-Table 3-5 Summary of OPA evaluation for reasonable range of alternatives
+Table 3-6Summary of OPA evaluation for reasonable range of alternatives